leodkq/leodkq/README.md

 - 👋 Hi, I’m @leodkq
 - 👀 I’m interested in learn programming
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning HTML
 - 📫 How to reach me - email
 <!---
 leodkq/leodkq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.